cartoon-battle/cartoon-battle.github.io/farming.md

 The bot will run within one hour from saving your settings — be patient!

+## Is it free?

+No, it’s a paid tool, with some exceptions.
+And there is a free trial.

 ## I don’t want it any more, how can I stop it?

 Disable the farming using the button above and save your settings.